raythx98/tp/docs/UserGuide.md

 `JOB_DESCRIPTION`     | Job description tags for job listings to specify additional descriptions.
 For example, you can specify requirements of the job such as age or skill level.<br/>:memo: *Job description should be one word, made up of up to 20 alphanumerical values with no spaces.*
 `FIELD_TO_SORT`       | Input field that is exclusive for [sort can](#45-sorting-all-candidates-sort-can) and [sort job](#55-sorting-all-jobs-sort-job) commands, to specify the field that the candidate or job list is sorted by.<br/>:memo: *This field only accepts specific values described in the [sort can](#45-sorting-all-candidates-sort-can) and [sort job](#55-sorting-all-jobs-sort-job) subsections.*
 `ORDER`               | Input field that is exclusive for [sort can](#45-sorting-all-candidates-sort-can) and [sort job](#55-sorting-all-jobs-sort-job) commands, to specify the sort order.<br/>:memo: *This field only accepts 2 specific values: asc or desc.*
-`INDEX`               | Index number of the candidate or job displayed in the list.
+`INDEX`               | Index number of the candidate or job displayed in the list. <br/>:memo: *The index must be a positive integer 1, 2, 3, …​*

 ### 2.5 Understanding Command Format